Shahar Tibi

 Shahar Tibi (שחר טיבי; born 26 October 1997) is an Israeli sailor.

 Career

 Tibi represented Israel at the 2020 Summer Olympics alongside Noya Bar Am, competing in the women's 470 event.

 In 2023, Tibi won the gold medal at the iQFoil category at the Sailing World Championships.

+In 2026, Tibi won the silver medal at the IQFoil European Championships.